v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 **Guidance**: Deploy an automated tool on network perimeters that monitors for unauthorized transfer of sensitive information and blocks such transfers while alerting information security professionals.

-For the underlying platform which is managed by Microsoft, Microsoft treats all customer content as sensitive and goes to great lengths to guard against customer data loss and exposure.
-To ensure customer data within Azure remains secure, Microsoft has implemented and maintains a suite of robust data protection controls and
+For the underlying platform which is managed by Microsoft, Azure treats all customer content as sensitive and goes to great lengths to guard against customer data loss and exposure.
+To ensure customer data within Azure remains secure, Azure has implemented and maintains a suite of robust data protection controls and

 capabilities.